cbortoluzzi/SIB-summer_school/docs/index.md

 Welcome to the project page for **Topic 3: Computing Genomic Essential Biodiversity Variables**.

 This project introduces a practical biodiversity genomics workflow, from sequence data processing to the interpretation of genomic metrics.
-Participants will work in small groups on public whole-genome sequencing data and will use them to explore population genomics parameters, such as genetic diversity, population structure, inbreeding, and effective population size.
+Participants will work in small groups on public whole-genome sequencing data and will use them to explore population genomics parameters, such as genetic diversity, population structure, inbreeding, and effective population size (N_e).

 The project has a second aim that is central to the week.
 Participants will examine how genomic results can be communicated to people who may not have a genomics background, including conservation practitioners, managers, and policy-makers.
 To support this exercise, each group will design a simple interpretation framework, provisionally called a **GenoScore**.